hinance/hinance/README.md

 Here the patched scraped data is converted from terms of accounts, transactions and orders into changes.

-Each bank transaction is converted into a single change.
+Each bank transaction is converted into a single change with empty group identifier.

 Each shopping order is converted into multiple changes grouped together.
 There are changes for **discount**, **shipping** and **tax** payments.